Reveal-Energy-Services/orchid-python-api/README-dev.md

 Navigate to the "Variable Value" text box.
 Click the "Browse Directory" button to select the directory containing the Orchid training data, `/path-to/orchid/training-data`.
 This action pastes the directory name into the "Variable Value" text box.
-Verify that the directory is correct, and the click "OK".
+Verify that the directory is correct, and then click "OK".
 Verify that you see the name `ORCHID_TRAINING_DATA` with the correct value in the "User variables for <your.username>" list.
 Finally, click "OK" to dismiss the "Environment Variables" dialog.

-Although you have now created the `ORCHID_ROOT` environment variable with the appropriate value, only "new" tools can now use that variable.
+Although you have now created the `ORCHID_TRAINING_DATA` environment variable with the appropriate value, only "new" tools can now use that variable.
 However, the details of "new" is technical and may not correspond to your what you expect.
-If you understand these details, you can return to your original task.
-If you are not confident of these details, restart your system before returning to your original task.
+If you understand these details, you can jump to [Verify Installation](./README.md#verify-installation).
+If you are not confident of these details, restart your system before proceeding to [Verify Installation](./README.md#verify-installation).

 #### Using a configuration file